grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

     LICENSEGOESHERE
 ```

-As noted above, please observe the additional `admin` bucket, the `gateway` has been disabled, the `enterpriseGateway` has been enabled, and a license has been specified.

 #### Enterprise license configuration

-If you are using Grafana Enterprise Traces, you need to configure a license, which may be done in one of two ways.
+If you are GET, you need to configure a license, by adding the license to the `custom.yaml` file or by using a secret that contains the license.

 > **NOTE**: The [Set up GET instructions](https://grafana.com/docs/enterprise-traces/latest/setup/#obtain-a-get-license) explain how to obtain a license.

-First, you may specify the license text in the `custom.yaml` values file created above, as shown in the following..
+First, you can specify the license text in the `custom.yaml` values file created above, in the `license:` section.

 ```yaml
 license: